mococa/ns-chat/README.md

   - socket.io
   - socket.io-client

+#### Hosting
+  - This project is currently hosted on [Replit](https://replit.com)
+  - Registered name on freenom
+  - Configured on cloudflare

 #### Cool stuff

-Uploads and voice recordings work and are uploaded on transfer.sh, with [this little thing](https://github.com/mococa/transfer-uploader)
+Uploads and voice recordings work and are uploaded on transfer.sh, with [this little thing](https://github.com/mococa/transfer-upload)

 ### Why